tymyrddin/red-app/source/docs/techniques/id.md

-# Insecure deserialisation vulnerabilities
+# Insecure deserialisation

 Serialization is the process by which some bit of data in a programming language gets converted into a format that allows it to be saved in a database or transferred over a network.
 Deserialisation refers to the opposite process, whereby the program reads the serialized object from a file or the network and converts it back into an object.

 Insecure deserialisation is a type of vulnerability that arises when an attacker can manipulate the serialized object to cause unintended consequences in the program.
-This can lead to authentication bypasses or even [RCE](../os/rce.md).
+This can lead to authentication bypasses or even [RCE](rce.md).

 ## Steps